We live in country X. Can my child apply to OIS?

 My child is aged X. Is there space in OIS?

-Generally our classes are not entirely full and we can accommodate any child who passes the language proficiency assessment.
+Generally our classes are not entirely full and we can accommodate a child who passes the language proficiency assessment.
+However, some of the grade levels are full, in which case a child who passes the language proficiency test will be added on a waiting list.

 We are staying in Oulu for X number of days/weeks.
 Can my child attend OIS during this time?